Setest/.git-db-watcher/README.md

 ====================

-If you working alone or in small group of people, and create projects which working with mySQL databases, you can easily control of each state on every stage of your project.
+If you working alone or in small group of people, and create projects which working with MySQL databases, you can easily control of each state on every stage of your project.
 This small component working in BASH enveronment, and can be run in almost every web servers.
 Just install it, prepare config, and work as usual with GIT.
 Or you can use it only for creating backups of your data.

+### Main features

+  You can hold under entirely control full database, or just partly:
+  - only selected tables
+  - almost all tables except severals
+  - even exclude partly fields if you need and set there default values as it config it in your database.
+  - and you can create only structure of selected tables if you need to hold their empty
+  - hold different configuration in one config file
+  - create CRON jobs and run as your wish with any configuration.
+E.g.: you need to backups only users data every day, and backup event manager journal once a week.

 ---